The week's most startling Covid-19 statistics

-(CNN)As the United States approaches 9 million Covid-19 cases, the country keeps racking up infection rates and other statistics that alarm experts.
+(CNN)As the United States passes 9 million Covid-19 cases, the country keeps racking up infection rates and other statistics that alarm experts.

-On Thursday, the country reported a record-setting 88,521 new cases and reported 971 deaths, according to Johns Hopkins University.
+On Friday, the country reported a record-setting 91,744 new cases and reported 929 deaths, according to Johns Hopkins University.
+That's the highest single day reporting since the pandemic began.

 Here are a few more startling numbers from the week that saw 536,131 new cases, as reported by Johns Hopkins.